SamuelPitman/SamuelPitman.github.io/index.md

 ---

 ## Brief Description
 Welcome!
-I am a PhD student at the Unversity of New South Wales (Sydney, Australia).
+I am a PhD student at the University of New South Wales (Sydney, Australia).

 I study Quantum Chemistry under the supervison of Dr Laura K. McKemmish.